LAST UPDATED: 7/24/26 – Alstrom Point in Glen Canyon Guide

 What to Know Before Visiting Alstrom Point

 Before you set off to see Alstrom Point in Glen Canyon, you need to make sure that you are prepared.
 Although Alstrom Point is one of the prettiest viewpoints in Glen Canyon, it is far from the easiest to get to.
 For a large stretch of the drive from Page, Arizona, you will be on a rough, unimproved road.
-You need to make sure that you have the proper vehicle and plan in place.
+You need to make sure you have the right vehicle and a plan in place.
 You also need to be prepared in case you do get stuck or run into an emergency.

-High Clearance 4WD Vehicle is Needed to Visit Alstrom Point
+A High Clearance 4WD Vehicle is Needed to Visit Alstrom Point

 Make Sure Someone Knows Your Plan

 Make sure you tell someone where you are going and when you plan on returning.
 There is spotty cell phone reception at Alstrom Point, so don’t count on being able to dial 9-1-1 in an emergency.
-Should you have vehicle issues, you will want to have someone that knows where you are if you get stuck.
+Should you have vehicle issues, you will want to have someone who knows where you are if you get stuck.
 If you have a GPS device, such as a Garmin inReach device, I strongly recommend bringing it.

 How to Get There